Mortal Kombat (2011 video game)

 Upon release, Mortal Kombat received very positive reviews and won several awards for fighting game of the year.
 It was also a commercial success, selling one million copies in the first month alone.
-Due to its extremely violent content, the game was banned in Australia due to the lack of appropriate ratings category, and South Korea, and it has been reportedly indexed in Germany; the Australian ban was later lifted due to the introduction of an R18 classification and the game was released with many other R-rated games in May 2013.
-A sequel, Mortal Kombat X was released in 2015 with another direct follow-up, Mortal Kombat 11, releasing in April 2019.
+Due to its extremely violent content, the game was banned in Australia due to the lack of an appropriate ratings category, as well as in South Korea; it has also reportedly been indexed in Germany.
+The Australian ban was later lifted due to the introduction of an R18 classification, and the game was released along with many other R-rated games in May 2013.
+A sequel, Mortal Kombat X was released in 2015.

 Gameplay

 Principal gameplay involves one-on-one 2.5D-style fighting.
 Mortal Kombat uses a single two-dimensional fighting plane (at 60 frames per second), although characters are rendered in three-dimensional fashion, intended to give depth and range to portrayals of various projectiles.
 Unlike previous Mortal Kombat games, four buttons on the game controller represent attacks and are each linked to a corresponding limb.

 A new feature is the "super meter", which can be charged by various actions during battle such as performing special moves, getting blocked by the opponent, or getting hit by them.
 The super meter can be charged to three levels, each of them enabling a different action to be performed.
 At the first level, it can be used to deliver an enhanced version of one of the character's special attacks; two levels can be used to interrupt a combo attack, and the full three levels allow for the delivery of a special attack called an "X-ray move".
 The X-ray move unleashes a series of attacks during which the game provides an internal view of the character being attacked, which shows their bones and organs being broken or ruptured.